 Otherwise, the MEST days ago, has set the cornerstone of the new school, Resource Center "Përparimi" which will have the optimal conditions for learning and will have more space for students with special needs.

-Deputy Minister of Education, Science and Technology, Mr. Nehat Mustafa, took part in the closing session of proceedings of the International...
+Minister of Education, Science and Technology, Mr. Rame Buja in Brussels met today the General Director for Education and Culture of the European...